Overview

 Dosing Principles and Rationale

-Magnolia bark extract is typically standardized to 2–5% honokiol and magnolol, with effective daily doses ranging from 200 to 400 mg, depending on individual needs.
+Magnolia bark extract is standardized to 2–5% honokiol and magnolol, with effective doses between 200 and 400 mg daily.

 Â